Ethical Fairness in Ubiquitous Health Sensing without Known Attributes: Discussions and Limitations

 \item \textbf{Influence of Person-Disjoint Splits on Reported Accuracy.} Notably, our results on the \textbf{OhioT1DM} dataset show lower accuracy than those reported in prior work~\cite{marling2020ohiot1dm}; this difference stems from this paper's stricter and more realistic evaluation protocol.
 Unlike previous studies that used overlapping user data, our \emph{person-disjoint evaluation} ensures complete subject-level separation between the training and testing sets.
 This setup prevents information leakage and provides a more faithful estimate of real-world generalization to unseen individuals, reflecting robustness rather than overfitting to user-specific patterns.

-\item \textbf{Interpretability of Latent Subgroups.} \textbf{\textsc{Flare}} identifies latent subgroups through clustering based on model embeddings and instance-level loss and landscape curvature, without relying on explicit demographic or sensitive attributes.
-However, this optimization-driven process makes it difficult to determine which demographic or sensitive factors—or their combinations—underlie the observed disparities.
-As noted in Section~\ref{BHE-metrics}, we assess ethical fairness using known demographic attributes only as proxies for unobserved ones.
-This limitation is not unique to our framework; existing fairness-without-demographics (FWD) approaches \cite{lahoti2020fairness,chai2022fairness,ni2024fairness,luo2025fairness} face the same challenge.
-Nevertheless, identifying the hidden social or contextual factors behind such latent disparities remains a valuable direction for future research, as doing so could inform more transparent, data-aware, and socially responsible AI interventions.
+\item \textbf{Interpretability of Latent Subgroups } \textbf{\textsc{Flare}} identifies latent subgroups using embeddings, loss, and curvature signals without relying on explicit sensitive attributes.
+Section~\ref{sec:validation-design} provides partial interpretability through rule-based and contextual analyses that relate clusters to known evaluation-time sensitive attributes (e.g., sex, pump type, context).
+However, these clusters are not directly aligned with predefined sensitive-attribute categories, since they are derived from optimization behavior.
+As a result, it remains difficult to precisely attribute disparities to specific demographic or heterogeneity factors.
+Known attributes are therefore used only at evaluation time as proxies for broader heterogeneity.
+This limitation is shared by existing FWD approaches \cite{lahoti2020fairness,chai2022fairness,ni2024fairness,luo2025fairness}, and improving the interpretability of latent subgroup discovery remains an important direction for future work.

 \item \textbf{Experiment at Scale.} Due to the scarcity of large, demographically annotated human-sensing datasets, our evaluation could not be conducted on broader-scale cohorts.
-While our experiments spanned diverse domains—wearable sensing (EDA), mobile sensing in the wild (IHS), and clinical monitoring (OhioT1DM)— datasets encompassing multiple sensitive attributes remain rare in the human-sensing domain \cite{stateofalgobias}.
+While our experiments now span diverse domains—wearable sensing (EDA), mobile sensing in the wild (IHS), clinical monitoring (OhioT1DM), and clinical speech sensing (Percept-R)—datasets that simultaneously provide meaningful scale and sufficiently rich sensitive-attribute annotations remain rare in the human-sensing domain \cite{stateofalgobias}.
 Even recent large-scale initiatives such as GLOBEM \cite{xu2023globem} omit demographic or sensitive information due to privacy, consent, and ethical constraints \cite{linna2020ethical}, a gap also noted across ubiquitous and mobile sensing research \cite{yfantidou2023beyond, uncoveringbias}.
-Developing ethically curated datasets that balance participant privacy with the inclusion of demographic or sensitive information will be essential for future large-scale validation of \textbf{\textsc{Flare}} and broader fairness research in human-centered AI.
+Developing ethically curated datasets that balance participant privacy with the inclusion of demographic or heterogeneous information will be essential for future large-scale validation of \textbf{\textsc{Flare}} and broader fairness research in human-centered AI.